Published on - 17-07-2017

-All claims should be submitted on an official travel claim form and input on line by the Senior Business Assistant (Finance) and this must be kept for seven years along with any associated receipts.
+All claims should be submitted on an official travel claim form and input on line by the Assistant to the Staffing & Business Leader and this must be kept for seven years along with any associated receipts.

 Training will be provided as appropriate and as a priority to enable the Staffing & Business Leader

 to take principal day-to-day operational responsibility for, and working of, the School’s financial procedures and controls.